Plural Questioning and Discovery Help

 It might be worth setting up some house rules or an internal government to ensure people treat each other with respect.
 You can find an excellent article on making rules and/or a system government here and a sample set of system house rules here.

 Above all: don't stress out too much.
 Everything is going to be okay, and there's no rush.
 You have plenty of time to learn how to live together, and you'll figure it out as that time passes.
 There's no right or wrong way to be plural.
 Your experiences are real, and you know your own brain best.
 Trust yourselves and give yourselves time to work things out.
+Be wary of anyone who tells you that you have to be a certain way, that your system is structured a certain way, or who otherwise claims to know your brain better than you do.

 You're not alone in this either; you have your system members.
 Don't be afraid to ask them for help, and do your best to help them in return.
 You're all in the same metaphorical boat here, and you can work together to figure things out.